 Blogger/Content Writer: A blogger or content writer is solely responsible for writing long and short-form blog posts.
 Since blog posts are vital to social media publishing and search engine optimization (SEO), it’s hard to rule out the importance of a blogger.

 Copywriter: A copywriter is a person who works with both social media manager and digital marketing manager to write better copies, for instance, emails, social media posts, ad text, etc. The specialty of a professional copywriter is that person is good at coming up with attractive yet relevant taglines and phrases.

-Graphics Designer: A graphics designer comes up with all the creatives, images, and infographics – you can’t move forward with your social media marketing if you don’t have social media images.
+Graphics Designer: A graphics designer comes up with all the creatives, images, and create online infographics – you can’t move forward with your social media marketing if you don’t have social media images.
 The platforms such as Instagram and Pinterest require a lot of good-quality pictures and images to stand out from the crowd.

 Content Curator: Content curation is a process of gathering existing content and putting it in front of the audience.
 A content curator is a guy who piles up a list of similar content and repackages it to serve the audience.
 The curation could be done just with the company’s content or using the industry experts’ content.
 The job is to provide the audience with something useful and new.